 "I thought I was too young for this."

-Ray had the same thoughts as most people after learning they have cancer.
-"Why me?"
-"I’m too young for this."
-"It can’t be happening."
-"I don’t want to die."
-"I’m eating a healthy diet."
-"Why me?
-Why not that person choking down Big Macs and double fries?"
+I had all the same thoughts I’m sure everyone has when they are diagnosed with cancer.
+Why me?
+I’m too young for this.
+It can’t be happening.
+I don’t want to die.
+I’m eating a healthy diet.
+Why doesn’t that person who chokes down Big Macs and double fries have cancer?

-Ray's medical oncologist recommended a course of adjuvant chemotherapy.
-It was my oldest son who made the decision: "Dad, if you don’t do it and it comes back you’ll never forgive yourself and we'll all be second-guessing.
-So, just do it.”
+My medical oncologist at Fox Chase recommended a course of adjuvant chemotherapy.
+It was my oldest son who made the decision for me to proceed with the treatment.
+He said, “Dad, if you don’t do it and it comes back, you’ll never forgive yourself and we will all be second-guessing.
+So just do it.”

-During his fourth month of chemotherapy, a dermatology exam revealed a suspicious mole on Ray's back.
-A very early stage melanoma, a simple excision of the mole and surrounding skin was sufficient.
-"I took it in stride and we joked about me joining the cancer of the month club," shares Ray.
+I was into my fourth month of chemotherapy when a dermatologist found a suspicious mole on my back that was diagnosed as very early stage melanoma, which was treated with a simple excision of the mole and surrounding skin.
+I took that diagnosis in stride, and we joked that I had joined the cancer of the month club.

-I am a truly blessed four-time winner, thanks to the talented staff at Fox Chase, including my nurse practitioner, Margot Sweed, whose calming manners got me through some difficult times.
-My sons are now 18 and 20 and my wife, Cindy, and I are looking forward to another 29 years," Ray concludes.
+I am a truly blessed, 4-time winner, thanks to the talented staff at Fox Chase Cancer Center who got me through some difficult times.
+My sons are now grown, and my wife, Cindy, and I are looking forward to many more years together.